Challenge

 Step 1: Discover

-I looked at services such as 10K Coffees, MentorcliQ, and Qooper.
-These services focused on employee-to-employee mentoring, which was the direction I wanted to go in.
+To answer this question, I performed a Competitive Analysis.
+This allowed me to see opportunities to improve on the current offerings, rather than create a redundant clone.
+Services such as 10K Coffees, MentorcliQ, and Qooper focused on employee-to-employee mentoring, which was the direction I wanted to go in.

-To see how these apps have solved the problem, and what they can do better, I asked myself these questions:
+To see how these apps have solved the problem, and what they can do better, I looked at their reviews online while asking myself these questions:

 1. How do they match their employees?